What do communities do when the police retreat?

 “The gang leaders each wanted a cease-fire from the other side,” Ortega said.
 “They wanted to know that we were all in this together.”

 The sides agreed to a truce.
 Community elders were asked to encourage their children and grandchildren to stay indoors.
 The Protectors patrolled the streets.
-Ortega, then a policy adviser for a city council member, was arrested on the first night along with a handful of her colleagues for breaking curfew.
+Ortega, then a policy adviser for a city council member, said she was arrested on the first night along with a handful of her colleagues for breaking curfew.
 The charges were later dropped.

 As the protests subsided days later, the Protectors rode the momentum.
 They made black T-shirts and hoodies emblazoned with the new group’s name and logo and wore them on patrol.
 They bought radios and stayed in constant communication with a Little Earth security officer monitoring dozens of security cameras throughout the community.
 They stood on established drug corners and pushed trade out of the neighborhood, discouraged parking lot prostitution and monitored police activity.
 Local hospitals donated Naloxone, the opioid-overdose remedy administered via syringe, and the Protectors became paramedics in practice.

 While the 3rd Precinct struggled to regain its footing — its ranks decimated by retirements, transfers and low morale — the Protectors expanded their influence, mediating domestic disputes and teenage fistfights that otherwise would have brought police.
 Women in their 50s and 60s stood in the center of the community to discourage gang traffic on a footbridge that was a magnet for it.
 They set a curfew: 10 p.m. for children, 11 p.m. for teenagers.
-By 11:15 p.m. each night the Protectors stood watch; the bridge was clear.
+By 11:15 p.m. each night the Protectors stood watch, the bridge was clear.

 “The cops asked how we did it.
 We just went and stood under the bridge and the kids respected that,” said Jacki Nadeau, 56.
 “And we fed them dinner.
 The Protectors are on scene all the time.
 The police just sit around in their cars, waiting for something bad to happen.”